 Here are the times and temps for different results, but know that I treat lean and fatty steak differently.
 Below the chart, I’ll tell you my favorite times and temps for each cuts.

 |Medium Rare||130 degrees F|

 |Well Done||140 degrees F|

 For lean steak (round, sirloin, filet mignon, flank), I like 128 degrees F for 1-2 hours.
 I like a lean steak to be on the rare side and since there’s not much fat, I’m not risking chewiness.

 For fatty steak (ribeyes, strip, t-bone), I like 133 degrees F (even up to 135 if very fatty) for 3-4 hours.
 A higher temperature and more time will help render that fat better.

-To finish the steak, I like a screaming hot cast iron skillet with plenty of butter or ghee.
+To finish the steak, I like a screaming hot cast iron skillet with plenty of ghee, or butter if you must.
 Just 20-30 seconds on each side should get you a good crust.